Royal Opera House, Valletta: Pjazza Teatru Rjal

-In 2006 the government announced a proposal to redevelop the site for a dedicated House of Parliament, which by then was located in the former Armoury of the Grandmaster's Palace in Valletta.
+In 2006 the government announced a proposal to redevelop the site for a dedicated House of Parliament, which by then was located in the former Armoury of the Grandmaster's Palace.
 The proposal was not well received since it had always been assumed that the site would eventually be developed into something that would house a cultural institution; however, Renzo Piano was again approached and started to work on new designs.
 The proposal was ostensibly shelved until after the general elections of 2008 and, on 1 December 2008, Prime Minister Lawrence Gonzi revived the proposal with a budget of €80 million.
 Piano dissuaded the Government from building a Parliament on site of the Opera House, instead planning a House of Parliament on present-day Freedom Square and a re-modelling of the city gate.
 Piano proposed an open-air theatre for the site.

 The development of the theatre by Piano is the most controversial in its time.
 The government still went ahead with the plans and the open-air theatre was officially inaugurated on 8 August 2013.
 The theatre was named Pjazza Teatru Rjal after the original structure.
 The name translates to Royal Theatre Square, but the venue is always referred to by its Maltese name, even when written about in English.